helenahartmann/placebo-imaging-consortium.github.io/SFB_Gender_Project.md

 # Sex/gender effects in placebo analgesia and nocebo hyperalgesia

-The Placebo Imaging Consortium (PIC) joined forces with the Collaborative Research Center SFB/TRR 289 "Treatment Expectation" to create a meta-analytic dataset that investigates both participant and experimenter sex/gender effects in placebo analgesia and nocebo hyperalgesia.
+In 2025, the Placebo Imaging Consortium (PIC) joined forces with the Collaborative Research Center SFB/TRR 289 "Treatment Expectation" to create a meta-analytic dataset that investigates both participant and experimenter sex/gender effects in placebo analgesia and nocebo hyperalgesia.
 At the moment, we are focusing on behavioral effects, but also want to investigate neuroimaging measures later.

 ### Project Leads
 [Helena Hartmann](https://helenahartmann.com/), [Belkis Ezgi Arikan](https://scholar.google.com/citations?user=SLHG-DMAAAAJ&hl=de), and [Ulrike Bingel](https://www.uk-essen.de/clinical_neurosciences_bingel)